mpostol/TP/ExDataManagement/GraphicalData/README.md

 Another option, which we also discussed in some detail, is databases, i.e. an external structured data management system (Database Management System, DBMS for short).
 The purpose of a DBMS is to consistently store and archive data in compliance with a certain scheme that allows for archiving complex data and creating relationships between individual entities of this data simultaneously.
 Data is accessed and processed by the DBMS using a certain query language.

+### GUI - Deployment

 In this section, the graphical representation of information is the main topic for discussion, i.e. graphical data in a form that allows communication by a computer with the environment.
 This forces us to place our considerations in the context of broadly understood natural language, in which, as the classic statement, “A picture is worth a thousand words”.
 This adage suggests that visual representations can convey complex ideas or emotions more effectively than lengthy descriptions.
 This phrase highlights the power of visual communication—a single image can represent complex ideas more effectively than lengthy descriptions.

-### Deploring Graphical User Interface

 Unfortunately, as usual, when we deal with a non-standard representation, we have to struggle with interpreting the meaning of the created image.
 This is often frustrating for developers because it could mean bad quality of their work when quality measures are unclear.
 I will cite a situation while the team demonstrated a new application to our American partner.
 We were very proud of the application and the presentation went very well - we received much praise.
 There was only one major drawback - the dominating color of the style turned out to be un-American, even though we tried to apply those sent to us in a GIF.